msi-ris/Tutorials/rnaseq_cmd.md

 <div class="info" markdown="1">

-If you are working on a **funded collaboration** with RIS, we can upload the data for you, too!
+If you are working on a **funded collaboration** with RI Bioinformatics, we can upload the data for you, too!

 </div>